-First, discover why these chemical are so harmful.
-Then, I’ll reveal a simple, low-cost method of dechlorinating your water.
+First, let’s see why these chemicals are so harmful.
+Then I’ll reveal a simple, low-cost method of dechlorinating your water.

 Millions of microbes reside on the surface (and in the deeper layers) of your skin.
 To be optimally healthy, you need beneficial bacteria populating your gut, so you should be taking a good quality probiotic every day.
 Do you know, however, that your skin (again, your largest organ), needs to have a colony of friendly bacteria as well?